Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 • Always initialize pointers before using them

-• Perform a NULL check before use
+• Perform a NULL check before using them

 int *p = NULL;